Ryason55/quake_mission_packs_ry-vitalized/README.md

 ----- :new: [DoE] Capture the Flag -----
 - Regular CTF can now be initiated from the menu in Remaster.
 - Implemented team selection on join, similar to Remaster's Threewave CTF.
+- Team colors have been modified to match the banners in the levels.
 - Scoring in CTF is now based off of captures instead of frags.
 - If teams become unbalanced, a player can elect to switch teams with `impulse 100`.
 - The Laser Cannon bind (impulse 225) now reports the score of each team.